flatironinstitute/SkellySim/docs/source/installation.rst

 Installation
 ============

-There are (currently) two components to :obj:`SkellySim`, the python portion, and the actual binary.
+There are (currently) two components to :obj:`SkellySim`: the python portion, and the actual binary.
 The python portion is used generating config files and precompute data as well as visualization.
 The binary (:obj:`C++`) portion is for actually running the simulation and generating field data.
 These two components are completely separate, though we provide them